frankiecd86/windespair/_posts/2018-09-25-step-back-appreciate.md

 {% include image.html src="step-back-appreciate/ravenna-park-seattle.jpg" alt="Ravenna Park in Seattle, Washington" figcaption="Photo by <a href='https://www.flickr.com/photos/fmf0/7445255326/'>Frank Fujimoto</a>" %}

 This past August, my lease came to an end.
 My girlfriend had graduated and would be moving in with me.
-She was apartment hunting from 1,000+ miles and 3 timezones away.
+She was apartment hunting from 1,000+ miles and 3 time zones away.
 I, of course, had imposed strict guidelines: I wanted to pay the same I was currently paying, but for a nice one-bedroom apartment.

 She called dozens of places and eventually discovered that the place across the street from me was available.
 I visited the place and it was nice.
 Rent was $1450, but utilities were $180 a month, which bothered me since I was currently paying about $10 a month.
 Plus, we were shipping my car so that would be an extra $100 a month for parking.
 We would also have to get our own internet.
 And to add insult to injury, the application fee was $100 and there was a $300 non-refundable cleaning fee... did the landlord think we were inviting the three little pigs to live with us?